Matth3w90/spring-boot-admin-actuator/README.md

 ```

 > **_IMPORTANT:_**
 >1.
-The data structure "contexts": { "application": {}} are inserted automatically by the SB
+The data structure "contexts": { "application": {}} are added automatically by the SB

 ### logfile
 ```plain/text